Martzii/z5114997_quiz_application/README.md

 Should run it on at least a 5" Screen

 Uses:
-- Easy Flip View
+- Easy Flip View API
 - Navigation Drawer (Slide to unlock)
-- Pdfviewer
+- Pdfviewer API
+- Youtube API
+- Android Design Suite google (28.0.0)